SeleniumHQ/fluent-selenium/README.md

 As well as `secs(..)`, there is also `millis(..)` and `mins(..)` for time periods.

+It is explicit in its nature. if you don't do `within` there is no waiting.
+It doesn't last beyond the operation to the right of it.

 Also see "String Assertions / within" ([link](https://github.com/SeleniumHQ/fluent-selenium#within-a-period-of-time)) below.

 ### without()